Niraj-Amatya/Form-Validation/readme.md

 #### Success

-When all the fields meet the necessary requirements
+When all the fields meet the necessary requirements, you see green color in the border of the box.

 ![Success](ScreenShot/Image8.png)